Kavan (film): Development

 After the release of Anegan director K. V. Anand expressed his desire to commence his next film, which is said to be on the lines of the directors own Ko.
-The project was confirmed on 22 March 2016, with Vijay Sethupathi joining hands with popular director K. V. Anand for a mega budget film.
-Also this marked the collaboration of K. V. Anand with AGS Entertainment for the third time after Maattrraan and Anegan.
+The project was confirmed on 22 March 2016.
+This marked the third collaboration of K. V. Anand with AGS Entertainment producing.

 Casting

-The film stars filmmaker-actor T. Rajendar in an important role, who is making a comeback as an actor after a gap of ten years since he acted in a full-fledged role.
+The film stars filmmaker-actor T. Rajendar, who returned as an actor after a gap of ten years since he acted in a full-fledged role.
 He considered the role to reflect his "real" self of soft-spoken, contrary to his reputation for speaking powerfully.
-Initially actress Tamannaah was reported to play female lead.
-But due to date issues, she was later replaced by Madonna Sebastian and Hiphop Tamizha have been roped in to compose music.
-Also actor Akashdeep Saighal who was last seen in Ayan was signed on to play a key role in the film he joined the filming from August 2016.
+Madonna Sebastian is the lead actress and Hiphop Tamizha have been roped in to compose music.
+Also actor Akashdeep Saigal who was last seen in Anand's Ayan (2009) was signed on to play a key role in the film he joined the filming from August 2016.

 Filming

 The first schedule commenced on 11 July 2016.
-It is also revealed that, the script is co-written by Kabilan Vairamuthu along with K. V. Anand's favorite duo, Suresh and Balakrishnan.
+It is also revealed that, the script is co-written by Kabilan Vairamuthu along with Anand's favourite duo, Suresh and Balakrishnan.
 As of 29 August 2016, it is said to be 40% complete from around 30 days of shoot.
 The second schedule has started recently in Chennai and the team has been canning a few scenes in T. Nagar, Chennai which involves Vijay Sethupathi and T. Rajendar.
 Madonna Sebastian will also be a part of this schedule and she's expected to join the sets very soon after these.
 This schedule is likely to go on for another 2 weeks and the makers are planning to complete the entire shoot portion by the month of October but since they need to complete over 50% of the film, the possibility of wrapping the shoot portion before October is less, adds source.
 The title Kavan was revealed in late October 2016.
 Regarding the decision to choose this title, Anand said, "We chose 'Kavan', which means 'catapult', because it perfectly suits the story line, which involves a hero aiming for his target, and also sounded good."

 Soundtrack

-The soundtrack album was composed by Hiphop Tamizha, making their first collaboration with director K. V. Anand.
-One of the songs in the album, Happy New Year, was released on YouTube as a single song on New Year's Eve, which was well received by audience.
+The soundtrack album was composed by Hiphop Tamizha, making their first collaboration with director K. V. Anand and replacing his norm composer Harris Jayaraj.
+One of the songs in the album, "Happy New Year", was released on YouTube as a single on 30 December 2016.
 The audio rights are also secured by the production house itself, alongside Divo.
 The whole album was launched at Suryan FM 93.5 on 12 February 2017.
-The album received positive reviews from critics.
-Behindwoods gave 3 out of 5 stating, 'An album that blends a number of genres that can satisfy mass and class'.
-Indiaglitz gave a verdict, 'a full on innovative album' and rated 3/5.
+Reviewing the album, The Times of India wrote, "With KV Anand moving away from Harris Jayaraj, the album has songs that have the feel of the songs of his films, albeit with a twist".